TheBevyFlock/bevy_new_2d/docs/known-issues.md

 # Known Issues

-## My game window is flickering white for a split second on native when I start the game
+## My game window is flashing white for a split second when I start the game on native

 The game window is created before the GPU is ready to render everything.
 This means that it will start with a white screen for a little bit.